-CHICAGO — The Chicagoland area is a melting pot of millions of people from countless ethnicities, cultural backgrounds, religions, native countries and more, and the Mexican and Palestinian influences are particularly strong.
+The Chicagoland area where Ghunim’s family currently lives is a melting pot of millions of people from countless ethnicities, cultural backgrounds, religions, native countries and more, and the Mexican and Palestinian influences are particularly strong.

-Filmmaker Colette Ghunim, 27, has experienced life through the lens of both ethnicities, as her mother immigrated from Mexico and her father immigrated from Palestine.
+Ghunim, 27, has experienced life through the lens of both backgrounds, as her mother immigrated from Mexico and her father immigrated from Palestine.

 The pair met, bonded over their shared love of the Spanish language and became smitten with each other on her dad’s first day at a welcome party in the city.
 They’re still together more than 40 years later.

 It sounds like a love story made for Hollywood, but as is the case with most such stories, getting to that point was far from easy for the couple, who were each forced to leave their native lands as refugees in search of a better life.

 Ghunim said she believes the documentary is especially important during a time when the dominant narrative regarding immigrants has not been in their favor, to say the least.
 She said she hopes to bring the special to the PBS network some time in 2020 to educate people on the immigrant story.

 “It’s super important for us to be telling our own stories, because for too long other people have been telling our narrative, and it’s not the truth,” Ghunim said.
 “This is why we’re in the situation we are right now… Putting our story out there is super important.
 I would be super grateful to anyone be willing to provide funding for the film.”

 After reaching her Kickstarter goal, Ghunim is ready to begin the next part of her quest.